jordicf/CPUPC/README.md

 <img src="doc/pict/FPprocess.png" alt="Evolutive floorplanning" style="height: 160px;"/>

-`FRAME` is architected to support a variety of features (see figure below).
+`CPUPC` is architected to support a variety of features (see figure below).
 Rectangular dies may have unusuable regions (blockages).
 Some blocks may represent hard IP modules that can be moved across the die but cannot be reshaped.
 Some of these modules may be even nailed down at fixed locations.
 Finally, soft modules can be placed at any location and adopt different shapes.

 <img src="doc/pict/die-soft-hard-fixed.png" alt="Die and modules" style="height: 230px;"/>

-`FRAME` allows the shapes of soft modules to be orthogonal polygons.
+`CPUPC` allows the shapes of soft modules to be orthogonal polygons.
 An interesting class of polygons is the one called [*Single-Truck Orthogonal Polygons (STROPs)*](doc/STROP.md), which is a subclass of polygons that admits geometries beyond the conventional L-, T-, Z- or U-shapes.

-In the future, `FRAME` will also support dies with dedicated regions.
+In the future, `CPUPC` will also support dies with dedicated regions.
 A typical example is an FPGA die with slices dedicated to BRAMs or DSPs, as shown in the figure below.
 Modules may use resources from different regions and floorplanning must take into account where these resources are located on the die.

 <img src="doc/pict/FPGA_structure.png" alt="Die with dedicated regions" style="height: 200px;"/>

-## The `FRAME` pipeline
+## The `CPUPC` pipeline

 _Floorplanning_ is a multi-objective problem that cannot be solved using simple algorithmic techniques.
-`FRAME` advocates for a multistep approach moving from coarse abstractions of the modules (e.g., points) to detailed representations (e.g., orthogonal polygons).
+`CPUPC` advocates for a multistep approach moving from coarse abstractions of the modules (e.g., points) to detailed representations (e.g., orthogonal polygons).
 At each level, a suitable algorithmic strategy is used that combines the accuracy of the representation with the optimality of the solution.
-`FRAME` exploits mathematical and algorithmic methods to progressively refine the floorplanning information.
+`CPUPC` exploits mathematical and algorithmic methods to progressively refine the floorplanning information.

 A possible set of techniques for the floorplanning flow is next described.
 At the beginning, modules can be treated as points or circles.
 Spectral methods, based on the computation